One of the main points of interests and great things to do in Jamaica is to enjoy their natural wonders.

 Wondering what to do in Jamaica?

-Here are some of the activities in Jamaica that you would probably enjoy and at the same time promotes ecotourism in the island.
+Here are some of the activities in Jamaica that you would probably enjoy and at the same time promotes sustainable tourism on the island.

 1. Experience the river walks and idyllic beaches